Thomas Peterffy Sells 20,000 Shares of Interactive Brokers Group, Inc. (NASDAQ:IBKR) Stock

-Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Thomas Peterffy sold 20,000 shares of the company’s stock in a transaction on Wednesday, June 16th.
-The shares were sold at an average price of $64.42, for a total value of $1,288,400.00.
-Following the completion of the transaction, the chairman now owns 7,247,511 shares of the company’s stock, valued at $466,884,658.62.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Thomas Peterffy sold 20,000 shares of the company’s stock in a transaction that occurred on Friday, June 18th.
+The shares were sold at an average price of $63.77, for a total value of $1,275,400.00.
+Following the completion of the transaction, the chairman now directly owns 7,212,111 shares in the company, valued at $459,916,318.47.
+The transaction was disclosed in a filing with the SEC, which is available at this link.

 Thomas Peterffy also recently made the following trade(s):

-The company also recently declared a quarterly dividend, which was paid on Monday, June 14th.
-Investors of record on Tuesday, June 1st were issued a $0.10 dividend.
-This represents a $0.40 annualized dividend and a yield of 0.63%.
-The ex-dividend date of this dividend was Friday, May 28th.
-Interactive Brokers Group’s dividend payout ratio is 16.06%.
+The firm also recently declared a quarterly dividend, which was paid on Monday, June 14th.
+Shareholders of record on Tuesday, June 1st were issued a dividend of $0.10 per share.
+The ex-dividend date was Friday, May 28th.
+This represents a $0.40 dividend on an annualized basis and a yield of 0.61%.
+Interactive Brokers Group’s dividend payout ratio is presently 16.06%.

-A number of institutional investors have recently bought and sold shares of IBKR.
-Victory Capital Management Inc. boosted its holdings in Interactive Brokers Group by 18.0% in the fourth quarter.
-Victory Capital Management Inc. now owns 69,933 shares of the financial services provider’s stock valued at $4,260,000 after acquiring an additional 10,672 shares during the last quarter.
-California Public Employees Retirement System boosted its holdings in Interactive Brokers Group by 0.9% during the fourth quarter.
-California Public Employees Retirement System now owns 172,025 shares of the financial services provider’s stock worth $10,480,000 after buying an additional 1,501 shares during the last quarter.
-SG Americas Securities LLC boosted its holdings in Interactive Brokers Group by 1,011.5% during the fourth quarter.
-SG Americas Securities LLC now owns 27,976 shares of the financial services provider’s stock worth $1,704,000 after buying an additional 25,459 shares during the last quarter.
-Swiss National Bank boosted its holdings in Interactive Brokers Group by 1.4% during the fourth quarter.
-Swiss National Bank now owns 167,600 shares of the financial services provider’s stock worth $10,210,000 after buying an additional 2,300 shares during the last quarter.
-Finally, BlackRock Inc. boosted its holdings in Interactive Brokers Group by 5.3% during the fourth quarter.
-BlackRock Inc. now owns 6,594,169 shares of the financial services provider’s stock worth $401,716,000 after buying an additional 332,516 shares during the last quarter.
-Institutional investors and hedge funds own 18.76% of the company’s stock.
+A number of equities research analysts have weighed in on IBKR shares.
+Credit Suisse Group boosted their target price on shares of Interactive Brokers Group from $92.00 to $110.00 and gave the company an “outperform” rating in a research note on Wednesday, April 21st.
+Jefferies Financial Group initiated coverage on Interactive Brokers Group in a research note on Friday, March 5th.
+They issued a “buy” rating and a $89.00 price objective for the company.
+The Goldman Sachs Group upped their price objective on Interactive Brokers Group from $73.00 to $83.00 and gave the stock a “neutral” rating in a research note on Monday, April 5th.
+Finally, Zacks Investment Research lowered Interactive Brokers Group from a “buy” rating to a “hold” rating and set a $72.00 price objective for the company. in a research note on Wednesday, June 9th.
+One research analyst has rated the stock with a sell rating, two have assigned a hold rating and four have assigned a buy rating to the company’s stock.
+The stock presently has a consensus rating of “Hold” and a consensus target price of $78.86.

-Several research analysts have issued reports on the company.
-Zacks Investment Research lowered Interactive Brokers Group from a “buy” rating to a “hold” rating and set a $72.00 price objective for the company. in a research note on Wednesday, June 9th.
-The Goldman Sachs Group increased their price objective on Interactive Brokers Group from $73.00 to $83.00 and gave the stock a “neutral” rating in a research note on Monday, April 5th.
-Jefferies Financial Group began coverage on Interactive Brokers Group in a report on Friday, March 5th.
-They set a “buy” rating and a $89.00 target price on the stock.
-Finally, Credit Suisse Group increased their target price on Interactive Brokers Group from $92.00 to $110.00 and gave the stock an “outperform” rating in a report on Wednesday, April 21st.
-One investment analyst has rated the stock with a sell rating, two have issued a hold rating and four have issued a buy rating to the company.
-The company has an average rating of “Hold” and an average target price of $78.86.
+A number of large investors have recently bought and sold shares of IBKR.
+SG Americas Securities LLC raised its holdings in Interactive Brokers Group by 1,011.5% during the fourth quarter.
+SG Americas Securities LLC now owns 27,976 shares of the financial services provider’s stock valued at $1,704,000 after acquiring an additional 25,459 shares during the period.
+Swiss National Bank grew its position in shares of Interactive Brokers Group by 1.4% during the fourth quarter.
+Swiss National Bank now owns 167,600 shares of the financial services provider’s stock valued at $10,210,000 after purchasing an additional 2,300 shares in the last quarter.
+BlackRock Inc. grew its position in shares of Interactive Brokers Group by 5.3% during the fourth quarter.
+BlackRock Inc. now owns 6,594,169 shares of the financial services provider’s stock valued at $401,716,000 after purchasing an additional 332,516 shares in the last quarter.
+Gamco Investors INC. ET AL grew its position in shares of Interactive Brokers Group by 32.3% during the fourth quarter.
+Gamco Investors INC. ET AL now owns 10,350 shares of the financial services provider’s stock valued at $631,000 after purchasing an additional 2,525 shares in the last quarter.
+Finally, Sei Investments Co. grew its position in shares of Interactive Brokers Group by 3.0% during the fourth quarter.
+Sei Investments Co. now owns 46,316 shares of the financial services provider’s stock valued at $2,822,000 after purchasing an additional 1,337 shares in the last quarter.
+18.76% of the stock is currently owned by institutional investors and hedge funds.

 About Interactive Brokers Group